kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 ## Aggregates

-Aggregate functions are SQL functions that take in a bag of tuples (rows) and return a single scalar value.
-These functions are used in the SELECT statement and can only appear in the SELECT output list.
+Aggregate functions are a set of functions in SQL that takes in a set of tuples (or rows) from a table and produce a single scalar value as output.
+The aggregate functions that are most commonly used in SQL include:

-- AVG(COL) : The average of values in COL.
+- `AVG(COL)` : The average value of `COL`.
-- MIN(COL) : The minimum of values in COL.
+- `MIN(COL)` : The minimum value of `COL`.
-- MAX(COL) : The maximum of values in COL..
+- `MAX(COL)` : The maximum value of `COL`.
-- SUM(COL) : The sum of values in COL.
+- `SUM(COL)` : The sum of the values in `COL`.
-- COUNT(COL) : The number of tuples in the relation
+- `COUNT(COL)` : The number of tuples in `COL`.

+Aggregate functions can only be used in the `SELECT` output list, meaning they are used to produce a single value for each set of rows in the output.

 Example: *Get the number of students with a '@cs' login*